zeithalt/t/index.md

 Rumors of unknown threat start spreading across Zeithalt Island.

-This date marks the begging of what would become the [Corruption](<https://zeithalt.github.io/r/corruption.html>) research.
+This date marks the beginning of what would become the [Corruption](<https://zeithalt.github.io/r/corruption.html>) research.
 ## <a id="eon0306"></a>Eon 306 - The Boring Battle

 `⚔️ Battle` won by [Delta Collective](<https://zeithalt.github.io/r/delta_collective.html>)